Special Educational Needs and Disabilites

 Children have a learning difficulty if they:

-The SEND Code of Practice 2014 categories need into four broad areas;
+The SEND Code of Practice 2014 categorises need into four broad areas;

 • Communication and Interaction